-Viola Davis’ Daughter Genesis Tennon Is Already Following In Her Mom’s Footsteps
+Viola Davis' Daughter Is Already Well On Her Way To Following Mom's Footsteps

 Hollywood vet and Oscar-winning actor Viola Davis' adopted daughter was "born from [her] heart, not [her] belly," according to the star herself.
 Genesis Tennon may not be Davis' biological child, but she's already developing passion and heart for the arts, just like her famous mom.
 With an appreciation and love for acting, it's clear the 7-year-old is ready for the spotlight.
 And one thing is for sure: Genesis has an amazing role model who will surely help her thrive throughout her bright future.